The EU General Data Protection Regulation (GDPR) will Begin On 25 May 2018 in the UK.

 Data Protection by Design and Data Protection Impact Assessments

-It has always been good practice to adopt a privacy by design approach and to carry out a Privacy Impact Assessment (PIA) as part of this.
-However, the GDPR makes privacy by design an express legal requirement, under the term ‘data protection by design and by default’.
+It has always been good to adopt a privacy by design approach and to carry out a Privacy Impact Assessment (PIA) as part of this.
+However, the GDPR makes privacy by design an express legal requirement.
+This is under the term ‘data protection by design and by default’.

 - where a profiling operation is likely to significantly affect individuals; or

 - where there is processing on a large scale of the special categories of data.